 In order for a person to qualify from a school to take the State licensing examination to be able to work as a court or deposition reporter, the person shall complete a program at a recognized school.
+A graduate of the degree program or certificate program who has passed a school qualifying examination will be able to sit for the licensure examination in California.
+However, other states may have different licensure requirements.
 For information concerning the minimum requirements that a court reporting program must meet in order to be recognized, contact: